nibrasmuhamed/Hack-ref/Owasp Top Ten 2021.md

 ***#6*** horizontal privilege escalation: this usually happens when user id passes as get request in low level desinged application. for eg: `GET /my-account?id=wiener HTTP/1.1` changing wiener to other username will change user privileges or leads to account takeover.
-***#7*** user id in parameter but unpredictable by attacker
+***#7*** user id in parameter but unpredictable by attacker this scenario is same as #6 th one. instead of `GET /my-account?id=wiener HTTP/1.1` application used complex id like `GET /my-account?id=9483ebd3-1c5f-403b-bb99-6a655292ab7e HTTP/1.1`.
+This make much more complex but, literally we can aquire user id somewhere else within application. other user uploaded blog, with blog author we can find user id.